 Insight into Fast-Track Cities 2022

-From 11th-13th October, Waverley Care’s Policy and Campaigns Officer Anna Cowan attended Fast-Track Cities 2022 in Sevilla.
-In this blog, Anna discusses her experience at the conference and the lessons she has taken away.
+From 11th-13th October 2022, Waverley Care’s Policy and Campaigns Officer Anna Cowan attended Fast-Track Cities 2022 in Sevilla.
+In this blog, Anna discusses her experience at the conference.

 Across the conference, one common theme was community.
 Solange Baptiste, Director of the International Treatment Preparedness Coalition (ITPC), stressed the importance of community-led, rather than community-based, approaches to reducing HIV transmissions.
 This will ensure, she said, that people living with HIV are given a platform to guide the policy decisions that will affect their lives.